DineshTeja/cs51-final-project/writeup.md

 ==> List(Num(1), Num(2), Num(3))
 ```

-#### Expression Modifications
 In `expr.ml`, I introduced a new constructor `List of expr list` to the `expr` type to represent lists of expressions.
 This addition required updates to functions handling string representations to ensure lists are correctly displayed in both concrete and abstract syntax forms.

-#### Parser and Lexer Adjustments
 In `miniml_lex.mll`, I defined tokens for list-specific syntax such as brackets (`[`, `]`) and list operations (`::` for cons and `@` for append).
 This setup ensures that list structures and operations are accurately recognized and tokenized.
 In `miniml_parse.mly`, I incorporated parsing rules for these tokens, ensuring that list literals and operations are parsed into the appropriate `expr` types.
 This includes handling empty lists and the use of list-specific operations within expressions.

-#### Evaluation Logic
 In `evaluation.ml`, I extended the evaluation functions to handle list-specific operations.
 This includes evaluating each expression within a list, handling the `ListCons` operation to prepend an element, and the `ListAppend` operation to concatenate two lists.
 I implemented type checks to ensure all elements within a list are of the same type, enhancing type safety.

 #### Type Inference and Safety
 I introduced a function `check_list_type` that verifies all elements in a list share the same type and ensures type consistency within lists by throwing an `EvalError` when list definitions have conflicting types.
-This function is used during list creation and operations to prevent type errors.
+This function is used during list creation and all list-related operations, including cons and append, to prevent type errors in list manipulation.
+This was one of the most important parts of my list extension as it was necessary to prevent invalid data being stored in lists, which would have gone against the basic rules of OCaml (and thus MiniML).

 #### Handling of Empty Lists
 Special handling for empty lists was added to ensure operations like concatenation and cons behave correctly when applied to or with empty lists.
-This includes returning the non-empty list during concatenation if one of the lists is empty.
+This includes returning the non-empty list during appending (list concatentation) if one of the lists is empty.

 #### List Comparison
 I also ensured that the list implementation supported comparison operations (`Equals`, `NotEquals`, `LessThan`, `GreaterThan`) to allow list structures to be compared lexicographically, similar to strings (as it works in OCaml).
 This feature could be useful for conditional expressions and assertions within MiniML programs.

-These enhancements not only broaden MiniML's type system but also improve its applicability for data manipulation and functional programming patterns involving lists.

 ## Final Thoughts
 Overall, I had a great experience with this MiniML project.
-I feel like I got a much better understanding of a lot of different semantics rules and I found it exciting to have the ability to implement nuances of a programming language by hand.
-I also feel that all of my extensions really add another layer of usability to MiniML and feel that they really expand the scope of the project in a way that I found meaningful.
+I gained a much better understanding of different semantics rules and found it exciting to implement nuances of a programming language by hand.
+I also feel that all of my extensions added a nice layer of usability to MiniML and expanded the scope of the project in a way that I found meaningful.

 **Thank you all for making CS51 a great course✌️!**